 The Eugene Applebaum College of Pharmacy and Health Sciences (EACPHS) provides Detroit middle and high school students with the opportunity to participate in Apple Days, an initiative through which students learn about health education programs offered by the college.
-The Office of Student Affairs hosts a minimum of 90 students twice a year for five hours, during which they explore programs through hands-on demonstrations and instructional lectures presented by students and faculty.
+The Office of Student Affairs hosts over 500 students once a year for three hours, during which they explore programs through hands-on demonstrations and instructional lectures presented by students and faculty.

 The student chapter of the Arab American Pharmacist Association packaged 10,000 nutritious meals to be sent to children in less economically advanced countries as part of Kids Against Hunger.
 In addition, members served meals to 200 homeless at the Neighborhood Service Organization shelter and provided education on nutrition, poison control (i.e. what plants not to eat) and wellness.
 The group also raised $800 for the shelter.

 The Community Homeless Interprofessional Program (CHIP) started in late 2013 when a local church, the Cathedral of St. Paul, approached the medical school about providing basic medical services after a weekly breakfast they hosted for people of Detroit who were experiencing homelessness.
 WSU health professions programs collaborated to develop an initiative to educate homeless individuals about medical and community resources and provide them with some basic health services.
 A monthly clinic program was designed, and the first program occurred in April 2014.
 Each college is responsible for providing both a faculty member and students at the monthly clinic.
 The Doctor of Pharmacy Program and the Schools of Medicine and Social Work have further developed CHIP and thus have become the CHIP core students and faculty.